dmerejkowsky/dmenv/README.md

 `python installer.py`, or `python3 installer.py`, depending on how your Python interpreter is called.
 Just make sure it's Python3, not 2.

 The script will fetch pre-compiled binaries from GitHub.
-If you don't like that, use `cargo install dmenv` to build from the sources.
+If you prefer, you can also [install rust](https://www.rust-lang.org/en-US/install.html) and install dmenv with `cargo install dmenv`.

 ## Setup